mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 Even with automated provisioning implemented with Vagrant, Docker and Ansible.
 If you can't test everything, test at least the most important part of your application - transformations - implemented with Spark.

-Spark claims that it is friendly to unit testing with any popular unit test framework.
+Spark claims that it's friendly to unit testing with any popular unit test framework.
 To be strict, Spark supports rather lightweight integration testing, not unit testing, IMHO.
-But still it is much more convenient to test transformation logic locally, than deploying all parts on YARN.
+But still it's much more convenient to test transformation logic locally, than deploying all parts on YARN.

 There is a pull request [SPARK-1751](https://github.com/apache/spark/pull/1751) that adds "unit tests" support for Apache Kafka streams.
 Should we follow that way?
 Embedded ZooKeeper and embedded Apache Kafka are needed, the test fixture is complex and cumbersome.